Ramya-HR25/Plant-Leaf-disease-Detection-using-ML/README.md

 - Shows disease name, confidence, treatment recommendation, and the analyzed image
 - Uses transfer learning for high accuracy
 - Supports 38 classes from PlantVillage
+- Camera integration for real-time leaf detection and capture

 ## Project Structure
 ```